Travel guide

 Can I use the eSIM as a hotspot to connect my laptop?

 Yes.
-All PuraSim eSIMs include tethering/hotspot at no additional cost.
+All PuraSim eSIMs include tethering/hotspot at no extra cost.
 Keep in mind that a hotspot consumes data faster: a 2-hour work session on a laptop can consume 500 MB–1 GB depending on what you do.
 If you plan to work remotely from Europe, consider the 20 GB plan.

 What happens if I run out of data halfway through my trip?

-With PuraSim, you can buy an additional plan (top-up) from the same store with the same process: purchase, receive the QR or activation code, and add data instantly.
+With PuraSim, you can buy an additional plan (top-up) from the same store using the same process: purchase, receive the QR or activation code, and add data instantly.
 You don't have to find a local store or reinstall anything.

 Do I need to unlock my phone to use an eSIM?